BuberryWorldwide/hoang-an-poetry/2007/24-04-2007-the-walls-of-art-and-the-walls-of-war.md

 ---
-title: "The Walls of Art and The Walls of War"
+author: Unknown
+categories: Poetry
 date: 24/04/2007
-categories: Poetry
 layout: post
+title: The Walls of Art and The Walls of War
 ---

 **The Walls of Art and The Walls of War**